|LOVE and WAR at KENT STATE

 sobered me, made me realize that this was not a

 subject for mere whimsy.
 I wanted to add to the

 understanding of what took place at Kent State that

 The Commons, Blanket Hill, Taylor Hall

 One of the famed black squirrels

 Commons, Victory Bell, Blanket Hill

 The old library, now a museum.

-To buy print version, click this link:
+To buy print OR ebook, click this link:

 Robin Hood Inn